 Columbia River water is used for drinking at downstream cities, for crop irrigation and for recreational activities (fishing, hunting, boating, water-skiing, swimming).
 Thus, it constitutes the primary environmental pathway to people for radioactivity in liquid effluents.
-Radionuclides can be delivered to human foodstuffs through crops irrigated with river water, and cow's milk through irrigated alfalfa and other cattle forage.
-Although radionuclides associated with Hanford operations, world wide fallout, and natural phenomena continue to be found in small but measurable quantities in the Columbia River, concentrations are below Washington State and Environmental Protection Agency (EPA) drinking water standards.
+Radionuclides can be delivered to human foodstuffs through crops irrigated with river water and cow's milk through irrigated alfalfa and other cattle forage.
+Although radionuclides associated with Hanford operations, worldwide fallout, and natural phenomena continue to be found in small but measurable quantities in the Columbia River, concentrations are below Washington State and Environmental Protection Agency (EPA) drinking water standards.

-Deep sediments in downstream reservoirs still contain low concentrations of some long-lived radionuclides (Nelson and Haushild, 1970; Haushild et al., 1975; Robertson and Fix, 1977; Sula, 1980; Beasley et al., 1981).
+Deep sediments in downstream reservoirs still contain low concentrations of some long-lived radionuclides [8-12].
 Trace amounts of ^{239}Pu , ^{60}Co , ^{137}Cs , and ^{152}Eu persist in sediments accumulated above the first downstream dam (McNary).
-In 1977, between 20 and 25% of the integrated plutonium inventories (239 , 240 , ^{241}Pu) in Lake Wallula sediments, 100 km downstream, were believed to originate from the 1944 through 1971 releases at Hanford (Beasley et al., 1981).
-However, only ^{239}Pu was believed to reflect earlier reactor operations.
-Further, this ^{239}Pu was derived from ^{239}Np (produced by neutron capture in natural uranium followed by decay to ^{239}Np) an abundant isotope in Columbia River water during the years of reactor operations.
-Thus, plutonium was apparently never actually released to the river from reactor operations.
+In 1977, about 20 to 25% of the total plutonium inventory (239 , 240 , ^{241}Pu) in Lake Wallula sediments, 100 km downstream, was believed to originate from the 1944 through 1971 releases at Hanford [12].
+However, only ^{239}Pu was believed to actually reflect earlier reactor operations.
+Further, this ^{239}Pu was derived from ^{239}Np (produced by neutron capture in natural uranium followed by decay to ^{239}Np), an abundant isotope in Columbia River water.
+Thus, plutonium may not have been released to the river from reactor operations.